nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/05_OAuth_Introduction.md

     * Based on JSON over HTTP
     * Designed for web, mobile, and API-based applications

-This explanation uses **one very specific example** so there is no ambiguity about responsibilities.

 ### Application Stack:
 * **Frontend:** React App (Client)
 * **Backend:** .NET Photo API (Resource Server)